 - The time allocated for the Children’s Word is five minutes.
 Because of this time limitation it is best if you have only one or two ideas that you want to cover.
 Stories, concrete examples, or using objects are good ways to build interest and communicate your ideas.

 - Seekers Church intentionally uses inclusive language when referring to “God” or “Christ” or “Holy Spirit.”
-Please do not use masculine pronouns and adjectives for “God” (e.g., as “he” or “him” or “his”) or “God the Father,” especially because the Hebrew Scriptures sometimes refer to the feminine aspect of God and the Holy Spirit.
+Please do not use masculine pronouns and adjectives for “God” (e.g., do not use “he” or “him” or “his”) or “God the Father,” especially because the Hebrew Scriptures sometimes refer to the feminine aspect of God and the Holy Spirit.
 Masculine pronouns and adjectives may be used when referring to Jesus but not when referring to “Christ” or “the Word” (in John’s Gospel).
 Generally, use “Sovereign” instead of “Lord,” “Child” rather than “Son” and “the Human One” rather than the “Son of Man.”

-- Be sure to take the offering, which may be an envelope containing a prayer rather than money, and have a brief prayer before dismissing the children.
+- Be sure to take the offering, which may be an envelope containing a prayer rather than money and have a brief prayer before dismissing the children.

 Thank you for being willing to share with our children.